Atypical Moles & Your Skin

 Atypical moles, also known as dysplastic nevi, are unusual-looking moles that have irregular features under the microscope.
 Though benign, they are worth more of your attention because individuals with atypical moles are at increased risk for melanoma, a dangerous skin cancer.

 An atypical mole can occur anywhere on the body.
 The appearance of these moles can vary greatly.
 The best advice is to know your skin.
-Keep track of any and all moles you may have, to give you the best chance to spot anything new, changing or unusual and bring it to the attention of your dermatologist.
+Keep track of any and all moles you may have.
+This gives you the best chance to spot anything new, changing or unusual and bring it to the attention of your dermatologist.

 What you need to know